 We view long-term incentive compensation in the form of equity awards as a critical element of our executive compensation program.
-Our program is designed to reward demonstrated leadership and performance, align our executive officers' interests with those of our shareholders through long-term value creation while retaining and motivating our executive officers for future performance.
+Our program is designed to reward demonstrated leadership and performance, align our executive officers' interests with those of our shareholders through sustained, long-term value creation while retaining and motivating our executive officers for future performance.

-2022 Long-Term Incentive Program
+2024 Long-Term Incentive Program

-In 2022, the long-term incentive component of the compensation of our NEOs consisted solely of share options.
-These share options were granted to each of our NEOs by our Compensation Committee on January 1, 2022, at an exercise price of \$3.14 per share, and vest over a four-year term, with 25% vesting on January 1, 2023, and the remainder vesting quarterly thereafter.
+In 2024, the long-term incentive component of the compensation of our NEOs consisted solely of share options.
+These share options were granted to each of our NEOs by our Compensation Committee on February 5, 2024, at an exercise price of \$3.87 per share, and vest over a four-year term, with 25% vesting on February 5, 2025, and the remainder vesting quarterly thereafter.
 The Compensation Committee determined to grant share options to best align employees, including NEOs, with investors' interests to build long-term shareholder value in Wave.